 What is long-term care (LTC)?
 Essentially, it is the inability to care for oneself due to a chronic (long-term) medical condition.

-But what is Long Term Care insurance?
+So then, what is Long Term Care insurance?
 That’s a good question, and this article will seek to answer that question and provide some insight into what may become an epidemic in America in the near future — the accelerating population of people over 65, their need for LTC and finding a viable solution to afford the costs and services associated with LTC.

 Before moving on, let’s define specifically what we mean when we say Long Term Care.